chinjon/nyc-events/README.md

 This was made with the `vite CLI` tool using `React` and `Typescript`, which now in hindsight, is overkill.

+The stylesheet that was used [is a minimal stylesheet](https://github.com/chr15m/minimal-stylesheet).

 Clone repo to your local environment and run:

 ```js